 The Thousand-Year Door

 After nearly 20 years, one of the most beloved Mario RPGs is making a grand return.
-Paper Mario: The Thousand-Year Door is being remastered for the Nintendo Switch, giving both longtime fans and newcomers the chance to experience this classic adventure.
-Thanks to Nintendo of Canada, I’ve been playing this highly anticipated Nintendo Switch remake.
-And, I am here to share with you a little bit about the game.
+Paper Mario: The Thousand-Year Door has been remastered for the Nintendo Switch, giving both longtime fans and newcomers the chance to experience this classic adventure.
+Read on to find out why this remake is an absolute must-play RPG that belongs in every Switch owner’s library.

 Paper Mario: The Thousand-Year Door on Nintendo Switch